Emaaaad/AI1_assignment/README.md

 - **Interactive Visualizations**: To provide a clear and intuitive understanding of the agent's learning progress and the effectiveness of the developed policy, this project incorporates two main visualizations:
    - **Q-values Heatmap**: This visualization represents the grid with colors indicating the Q-value of each state.
 The varying shades provide insights into the potential of each state, guiding the agent's decisions.
 States with higher Q-values are deemed more desirable, as they are expected to yield higher returns.
-   - **Policy Table with Color-Coded Squares and Arrows**: This intuitive visualization provides a policy overview, with each cell in the grid colored based on the best action to take from that state.
+   - **Policy Grid Visualization and Arrows**: This intuitive visualization provides a policy overview, with each cell in the grid colored based on the best action to take from that state.
 Overlaid arrows indicate the direction of the recommended action, offering a quick and informative view of the policy.
 The combination of color-coding and arrows succinctly demonstrates the strategy learned by the agent, making the policy's dynamics easily understandable.

 ## Getting Started